Amaris10/Amaris10/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning fronend development.
+- 🌱 I’m currently learning frontend development.

 <!--
 **Amaris10/Amaris10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.